 There is always a list of which step you are on in your main mission and any side missions you've picked up on the journal page, and the map page has an indicator of how many side missions and collectibles are available in the world, which helps assist in tracking your progress through all the game objectives.

 Much of the game takes place in a low light and low contrast environment which can make some elements hard to distinguish.
 There is generally a bright, high contrast indicator of something that be interacted with (such as an exclamation mark or a glowing gem), but these are usually small and can be sometimes be missed due to camera angles.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Lost in Random or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Lost in Random in how they play or their theme.
 These are good alternative games to Lost in Random, or are a younger rated alternative for players not ready for PEGI 12 or ESRB EVERYONE 10+ games.